Overview

 Pattern 9: Stream live prices

 For real-time updates, use the streaming API instead of polling REST.
-Single token (GET):p field is a string (not a number) — parse it as a decimal for precision.
+Single token (GET):price field is a string (not a number) — parse it as a decimal for precision.
+Open additional connections in parallel if you need more than 25 subscriptions, up to 10 concurrent SSE streams per IP.

 Pattern 10: REST + Streaming combined